lukaskf/heeler_tech/README.md

     - Ensuring the dates were being parsed correctly into the database via the rake task proved to be confusing.
 Additionally, it was misleading when the dates/times would display correclty \
     but performing operations on datetime objects would render unexpected results.
 - Algorithm to display Workorder and Blankspace(Holder) Blocks in Front-end
+    - This algorithm had to be refactored from first in a loop that iterated on time slots to iterating on technicians, and also involved many time calculations.

 ### Future Improvements
 - React (or similar JS Front-end Framework)